 Mulch not only releases nutrients but also allows gardeners to control the moisture levels of delicate plants.
 Placing mulch around plants will enable it to break down over time, building up the nutrients of the soil and nourishing roots, says The Spruce.

 With the right maintenance, a mulch pit can transform the look of your garden and provide you with solutions to common soil problems and plant deficiencies.

 There are two basic types of mulch pits, and they serve two purposes.

 - Unlined mulch pit – An unlined mulch pit allows valuable organisms and moisture to get into the pit, slowly breaking it down.
-This helps mulch turn to compost and, in some cases, soaks up excess water from the terrain or even cleaning grey water.
+This helps mulch turn to compost and, in some cases, soaks up excess water from the terrain or even cleaning grey water, says One Green Planet.

 - Lined mulch pit – Lining the pit with a tarp or some sort of plastic helps preserve the mulch longer without it turning to compost.
 These are useful if you’re planning to use mulch to preserve the moisture around your plants and manage your landscaping design.

 Consider how you plan to use your mulch pit before you begin the digging process, so you’re clear on what you’ll get.
 Storing your mulch for either purpose is valid and helpful, however.